46 Notable alumni of

 -

 Jonathan Paul Katz is an American actor and comedian best known for his starring role in the animated sitcom Dr. Katz, Professional Therapist as Dr. Katz.
-He also is known for voicing Erik Robbins in the UPN/Adult Swim series Home Movies.
+He is also known for voicing Erik Robbins in the UPN/Adult Swim series Home Movies.
 He produces a podcast titled Hey, We're Back and can be heard on Explosion Bus.

 -